Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Physical properties

-In Table~\ref{tab:bins} in Appendix~\ref{app:bins}, we show the number of objects per $M_\star$ interval and survey for each $z$ range, as well as the contribution of each survey to the bin after weighting by the survey area.
-This method allows us to combine data sets with different $M_\star$ completeness levels.
+In Table~\ref{tab:bins} we show the number of objects per $M_\star$ interval and survey for each $z$ range, as well as the contribution of each survey to the bin after weighting by the survey area.
+This method allows us to combine datasets with different $M_\star$ completeness levels.
 For instance, at $1\leq z <1.5$, CANDELS 80\% completeness limit lies at $10^{8.6}\,M_\odot$, but we are also selecting galaxies with 1 dex lower $M_\star$.
 In this case, these galaxies contribute 3\% to the sample within the $10^{7.6 - 8.0}\,M_\odot$ interval, whereas JADES + CEERS + CANUCS + UNCOVER sum up 82\% of the galaxies that are being considered.
-The distribution of the properties of our final sample is displayed as solid gray histograms in Figs. \ref{fig:mass}, \ref{fig:Av}, and \ref{fig:sfr}, and will be used to explore the MS in Sec.~\ref{sec:results}.
+The distribution of the properties of our final sample is displayed as solid gray histograms in Figs. \ref{fig:mass}, \ref{fig:Av}, and \ref{fig:sfr}, and will be used to explore the MS in Sect.~\ref{sec:results}.